integrated marketing

 Integrated Marketing

-Integrated marketing is the strategy of unifying messaging across all platforms and media channels to deliver a consistent customer experience.
-An integrated approach to marketing enables greater support between channels, resulting in broader reach and better ROI.
+Integrated marketing is the strategy of unifying messaging across all platforms and communication channels to deliver a consistent customer experience.
+An integrated marketing approach enables greater support between channels, resulting in broader reach and better ROI.

-The opposite of integrated marketing is when every team – website, social media, content, video production, email, SEO, paid search and PR – works on individual initiatives without paying attention to what the other departments are doing.
+The opposite of integrated marketing is when every team – website, social media, content, video production, email, SEO, paid search, and public relations (PR) – works on individual initiatives without paying attention to what the other departments are doing.

-All too often at Fortune 500 companies, you’ll see a social media push that’s not reflected on the brand website or email marketing.
-Or, marketing managers might allocate budget between PPC and SEO without developing a unified strategy first.
+Often, you’ll see a social media push that’s not reflected on the brand website or email marketing.
+Or, marketing managers might allocate a budget between pay-per-click (PPC) and SEO without developing a unified strategy first.

 How integrated marketing delivers ROI

-Let’s say your content marketing team spends three months creating an ebook.
+Here’s an example.
+Let’s say your content marketing team spends three months creating a product.
 They can’t count on bandwidth from the other departments, but they do manage to wrangle some design help.
-Then they upload the final ebook to the site and wait for it to pull in organic traffic, generate leads and convert people who are on the fence.
+Then they release the final product to the site and wait for it to pull in organic traffic, generate leads, and convert potential customers.

-A well-executed content strategy can produce results all on its own, just as your separate departmental efforts can produce their own results.
-But, there’s a ceiling.
+And it does!
+A well-executed content strategy can produce results all on its own, just as your separate departmental efforts can.
+However, a content strategy alone can only go so far.

 Each channel generates momentum for and receives momentum from the other channels.
 The results are greater than the sum of their parts.

-An integrated marketing communications strategy creates a seamless experience for your customers across all of your marketing activities.
-Here’s how to get started!
+An integrated marketing communications (IMC) strategy creates a seamless experience for your customers across all of your marketing activities.
+It may seem daunting to wonder how to start, especially when your respective teams are set in their workflows.
+Here are some basic steps to aligning teams and creating a successful integrated marketing campaign.

 Each medium’s voice and approach should flow from the core values that define your brand.
-And your audience is the peanut butter to your brand’s jelly, so know what they want.
+Develop your integrated marketing strategy by combining that with understanding your audience.

 • Who shares your values?